Welcome to Aria!

 }

-Functions can accept a variable number of arguments, with 0 or more fixed (required) arguments before that.
+Functions can accept 0 or more required arguments, 0 or more optional arguments and possibly a variable number of arguments at the end.
 Variable arguments are stored in a list provided to the function named varargs

 func add_all_values(x, ...) {